-Verizon was audited for corporate income tax for tax years December 31, 2011, through December 31, 2013.
+Verizon was audited for corporate income tax for tax years 2011through 2013.
 The Notice of Proposed Assessment resulted in a tax refund.
 Verizon asserted that the Department improperly calculated Verizon's refund by misapplying the IRC s.
 382 limitation on using the NOLs of an acquired entity.